-Steven has links with a wide range of cultural institutions.
-He was a founding director of the board of Architecture and Design Scotland, is an honorary fellow of the Royal Incorporation of Architects in Scotland and of German body Bund Deutscher Architekten and was a long-serving board member of Scottish Ballet.
-He is also a board member of the cutting edge Glasgow-based production house Cryptic – much vaunted for its work fusing music, sonic art, theatre and multimedia.
+Steven is currently a member of the Arts and Humanities Research Council and Creative Industries Council.
+He was a founding director of the board of Architecture and Design Scotland and was named honorary fellow of the Royal Incorporation of Architects in Scotland and of German body Bund Deutscher Architekten in recognition of his services to architecture education.
+He was a long-serving board member of Scottish Ballet and also sat on the board of Glasgow-based production house Cryptic.

 Under the Instrument and Articles of Government, Steven is the chief executive of Kingston University, responsible for advising the Board of Governors on the education, character and mission of the University and for the organisation, management and leadership of its staff.
 He carries out these responsibilities with the advice of colleagues from across the University and, particularly, the Senior Leadership Team.